-A company is assigned to a single GICS subindustry based on what Standard & Poor's and MSCI consider to be its primary business activity.
+A company is assigned to a single GICS subindustry based on what S&P Dow Jones Indices and MSCI consider to be its primary business activity.
 This is measured primarily by the revenues derived from that activity, although earnings analysis and market perception are also considered.
 Its subindustry classification automatically determines its industry, industry group, and sector.

 What about companies with more than one significant business activity?
-Generally speaking, they are classified in the subindustry that generates the majority of revenues and profits or which Standard & Poor's and MSCI together agree best reflects its principal business.
+Generally speaking, they are classified in the subindustry that generates the majority of revenues and profits or which S&P Dow Jones Indices and MSCI together agree best reflects its principal business.
 Companies participating in different sectors may be classified in industrial conglomerates or multi-sector holdings.
 Subsidiaries that file separate financials are generally considered separate entities and classified separately.

 GICS and the S&P 500

 The S&P 500 aims to be representative of the industries in the US economy, and sector classification is 1 of the 8 primary criteria considered.
 Thus, both the accuracy of GICS sectors and the assignment of companies within those sectors contribute to the overall validity of the S&P 500.

 The GICS enables S&P Dow Jones Indices to develop sector indexes and index products from a common global standard.
 All S&P indexes, not just the S&P 500, use the GICS structure, creating an entire family of sector-based indexes that offer a global, consistent set of benchmarks.

 GICS and portfolio management

 The GICS methodology provides the transparency and accuracy needed for more accurate comparisons.
 Its 4 classification levels allow for specificity in indexing and thus customization and targeting in structuring a portfolio.
 In layman's terms, it is now possible to compare not just apples to apples, but the same varieties of apples against each other.